Illumina/strelka/docs/userGuide/errorAnalysis.md

 ## Error model parameter estimation

-Given a counts file, error estimation under a particular model can be fun via:
+Given a counts file, error estimation under a particular model can be run via:

-        ${STRELKA_INSTALL_PATH}/libexec/EstimateParametersFromErrorCounts --counts-file myCounts.bin --model 2
+        ${STRELKA_INSTALL_PATH}/libexec/EstimateParametersFromErrorCounts --counts-file myCounts.bin --model-type indel --model 2

 Note that the estimation process currently offers very little runtime flexibility or documentation, any user of this tool is assumed to be adding or modifying models by changes the estimator source code itself.
-As a minimal convenience to developers, the exact model choosen for analysis can be choosen at runtime by number, per the above example.
+As a minimal convenience to developers, the model type (indel or snv) and the model index can be choosen at runtime, per the above example.

-## Error model evaluation

-This section is empty for now

 [2]: http://Illumina.github.io/pyflow/